sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Getting_Started.md

 * Syncplicity

-The available links on the My Capabilities tiles may vary based on your role and your organization's subscriptions.
+{{% alert title="⚠️ Warning" color="primary" %}}The available links on the My Capabilities tiles may vary based on your role and your organization's subscriptions.{{% /alert %}}

 #### Dashboard